DeanHarland/prebootcamppractice/README.md

 ### Day 7
 I cracked on with the mini tasks today.
 I completed 2 of the mini tasks, counterapp and digital clock.
 Both made sense and i get into the habit of calling the right items from getdocumentid.
 I'm also getting used to the use of functions and variables in JS.
 I also found i keep forgetting to end my lines with ; .
 My problem solving is still up to date and i'm able to find the problems I encounter pretty quickly.
 Tomorrow I will carry on with the other 3 tasks and make a plan for bootstrap.

+### Day 8
+finished off the other 3 JS mini tasks today.
+I'm getting more confident in what to call and when.
+I enjoyed making the rock paper scissors game as i got to use lots of if statments.
+One problem I keep encountering is calling a buttons function on load istead of () => before it.
+I also created a project and used bootstrap for the first time.
+It's sad but also funny how much better a good looking css is compared to mine.
+Tomorrow I think I will go back through the jsmini tasks and make the css look better to get some practice in even though bootstrap is probably going to be the way forward.